OUR BLOG

 • Using medical equipment that may not be sterilized or isn’t working properly

-• Failing to feed patient or administer necessary medicine
+• Failing to feed the patient or administer the necessary medicine

 Can You Sue A Nurse For Malpractice?

 Your nurse owes you a duty of care.
-If you suspect your nurse breached that duty of care, you can file a claim.
-But there are certain elements that must be present in a case for it to hold up in court.
+If you suspect your nurse failed to provide that duty of care, you can file a nursing malpractice claim.
+But certain elements must be present for a case to hold up in court:

 1. Establish the fact that the nurse owed a duty to practice within the standard of care.